An Overview of New Mexico Tax Resolution Options

 Penalty Abatement

-Taxpayers can seek abatement of any penalty assessed by the TRD via the same process discussed above for protesting an assessment.
+Taxpayers can seek abatement of any penalty assessed by the TRD via a written request.
 Taxpayers must provide supporting evidence that they were not acting negligently in failing to file or pay the delinquent tax liability that caused the TRD to assess the penalty.
 Generally, this means that the taxpayer was acting in good faith and would have otherwise been compliant if not for an event occurring outside of the taxpayer’s control.
-The TRD will not consider abatement of interest under any circumstance.

 Innocent Spouse Relief

 New Mexico will allow the spouse of a delinquent taxpayer to seek relief from the liability under certain circumstances.
 The TRD, like the IRS, refers to this as “innocent spouse relief.”
-The TRD uses the same legal basis for making innocent spouse relief determinations as those published by the IRS (ie, on a case by case basis).
+The TRD uses the same legal basis for making innocent spouse relief determinations as those published by the IRS (ie, on a case-by-case basis).
 Generally, a taxpayer who has already been granted innocent spouse relief by the IRS will have their New Mexico request accepted as well.
-While the TRD reserves the right to make innocent spouse decisions on a case by case basis, they provide the following factors that are weighed heavily in making the determinations:
+While the TRD reserves the right to make innocent spouse decisions on a case-by-case basis, they provide the following factors that are weighed heavily in making the determinations:

-• Did the spouse or former spouse know about the tax liability at the time it arose?
+- Did the spouse or former spouse know about the tax liability at the time it arose?

-• Did the spouse or former spouse have a meaningful opportunity to contest the assessment of tax at the time the assessment was made?
+- Did the spouse or former spouse have a meaningful opportunity to contest the assessment of tax at the time the assessment was made?

-• Has the spouse or former spouse cooperated with the Department in collection and compliance efforts?
+- Has the spouse or former spouse cooperated with the Department in collection and compliance efforts?

-• Can the state protect its interests without pursuing active collection efforts against the spouse or former spouse, including collection efforts against the other spouse or former spouse?
+- Can the state protect its interests without pursuing active collection efforts against the spouse or former spouse, including collection efforts against the other spouse or former spouse?

 The IRS requires that taxpayers meet the following requirements to qualify for innocent spouse relief, which is also a threshold requirement for New Mexico.

-• The taxpayer filed a joint return.
+- The taxpayer filed a joint return.

-• There is an understated tax on the return that is due to erroneous items of your spouse (or former spouse).
+- There is an understated tax on the return that is due to erroneous items of your spouse (or former spouse).

-• The taxpayer can show that when they signed the joint return, they did not know and had no reason to know that the understated tax existed (or the extent to which the understated tax existed).
+- The taxpayer can show that when they signed the joint return, they did not know and had no reason to know that the understated tax existed (or the extent to which the understated tax existed).

-• Taking into account all the facts and circumstances, it would be unfair to hold the innocent taxpayer liable for the understated tax.
+- Taking into account all the facts and circumstances, it would be unfair to hold the innocent taxpayer liable for the understated tax.

 Temporary Hardship Status

-Taxpayers that demonstrate to the TRD that they do not currently have the ability to pay their tax obligations can look to be put into a temporary hardship status.
+Taxpayers who demonstrate to the TRD that they do not currently have the ability to pay their tax obligations can look to be put into a temporary hardship status.
 Taxpayers can call the TRD for more information and submit an application if they can prove they cannot currently make payments.

 Taxpayer Advocate

 New Mexico has a program called the Taxpayer Advocate Program.
 It helps taxpayers who have legitimate issues in communication or dealing with the TRD.
 The Taxpayer Advocate Program has a long-term goal to identify systemic problems within the TRD and to recommend long-term solutions for solving those problems.
 The New Mexico Taxpayer Advocate Program can help taxpayers by coordinating communications between them and the TRD.
-They can ensure that taxpayer rights are upheld under the Taxpayer Bill of Rights.
+They can ensure that taxpayers' rights are upheld under the Taxpayer Bill of Rights.
 Moreover, they can advocate on the taxpayers’ behalf for a resolution.

 Disclaimer